DirectEmployers/tilt-extensions/datadog/README.md

 After registering the repo and extension (see [main README](../README.md)), you can invoke the extension using `datadog_up()` in your Tiltfile.
 This will add a button to the global Tilt UI (a paw print icon) which can toggle Datadog resources on and off.
-Datadog API and App keys are required and can be added through the button's dropdown menu.
+Datadog API and App keys are required and can be added in the dialog opened by the button.

 ```starlark
 load("ext://datadog", "datadog_up")